auth0/docs/articles/sso/regular-web-apps-sso.md

 * App 2: app2.com (Single Page App)
 * App 3: app3.com (Regular Web app)

-It a user signs in to any of these applications, and then subsequently navigates from this application to any of the other applications, we would want the user to be signed in automatically.
+If a user logs in to any of these applications, and then subsequently navigates from this application to any of the other applications, we would want the user to be logged in automatically.

 In this document we will be looking specifically how to achieve this in a Regular Web Application